Outreach: Scholarships, Volunteer Hours Form, Little Birdhouse Libraries

 Application Process: The application process begins January 15 and ends no later than March 20.
 The applicant must be an education major and have earned a minimum 2.5 grade point average, including the most recent past term.
-The recipient is notified in early May.
+The recipient is notified in early May and expected to attend the CCRTA Picnic in early June.

 For a Downloadable Form, Right Click on: Application Form.